What’s the problem with salt in my diet?

 What is the DASH diet?

-Recognising that diet plays a role in the development of high blood pressure, many doctors advocate a low-salt diet.
-The DASH (Dietary Approaches to Stop Hypertension) diet is one such eating plan.
-First introduced at a meeting of the American Heart Association in 1996 and later published in the New England Journal of Medicine in 1997.
-The diet offers a non-pharmaceutical strategy to help combat high blood pressure and reduce the risk of associated disease.
+Recognising that diet may play a role in the development of high blood pressure, many doctors advocate a low-salt diet.
+The DASH (Dietary Approaches to Stop Hypertension) diet is one example.
+First introduced by the American Heart Association in 1996 and later published in the New England Journal of Medicine, the diet offers a non-pharmaceutical approach to combat high blood pressure and reduce its associated risks.

-The DASH eating plan is based on heart healthy guidelines which limit the intake of fats, especially saturated and trans fats, and focuses on foods rich in nutrients known to lower blood pressure.
-These are typically foods low in sodium but rich in other minerals including potassium, magnesium and calcium.
-Overall the DASH diet limits sodium to between 1500mg and 2300mg (3.75g to 5.75g salt) a day.
+The DASH eating plan is based on heart healthy guidelines which limit the intake of fats, especially saturated and trans fats, and focuses on foods rich in the nutrients known to lower blood pressure.
+These are typically foods low in sodium (salt) but rich in other minerals including potassium, magnesium and calcium.
+Overall, the DASH diet limits sodium to between 1500mg and 2300mg – that’s 3.75g to 5.75g – per day.

-The diet specifies a number of servings of each of the recommended food groups, the exact number being dependent on your calorie requirements, with plans based on 1600, 2000 or 2600 calories per day.
-A certain degree of meal planning is required but guidance and meal plan suggestions are available online.
+The diet specifies the number of servings for each of the recommended food groups per day, the exact number is dependent on your calorie requirements with plans based on 1600, 2000 or 2600kcal.
+A certain degree of meal planning is required but guidance and recipes are available online.

 What foods can I eat on the DASH diet?